 1:15 p.m. - Lee Harvey Oswald kills Dallas Police Patrolman J. D. Tippit approximately 45 minutes after the assassination.

-1:37 p.m. - The Associated Press reports President Kennedy died at 1:00 p.m.
-CST (2:00 p.m.
-EST).
-Minutes before the president's death was officially announced Roman Catholic priests Oscar L. Huber and James Thompson administer the last rites to the president at the hospital.
+1:37 p.m. - The Associated Press reports Kennedy died at 1 p.m.
+CT (2 p.m.
+ET).
+Minutes before the President's death is officially announced, Roman Catholic priests Oscar L. Huber and James Thompson administer the last rites to the President at the hospital.

-2:00 p.m. - A bronze casket carrying the president's body, accompanied by Mrs. Kennedy and the Johnsons, leaves Parkland Hospital to board Air Force One.
+2:00 p.m. - A bronze casket carrying the President's body, accompanied by Mrs. Kennedy and the Johnsons, leaves Parkland Hospital for Air Force One.

-2:15 p.m. - Lee Harvey Oswald, a 24-year-old ex-Marine, is arrested in the back of a movie theater where he fled after shooting Patrolman Tippit.
+2:15 p.m. - Oswald, a 24-year-old ex-Marine, is arrested in the back of a movie theater where he fled after shooting Patrolman Tippit.

-2:39 p.m. - Lyndon Johnson is sworn-in on the runway of Love Field aboard Air Force One
+2:39 p.m. - Johnson is sworn in on the runway of Love Field aboard Air Force One

 .
 Federal Judge Sarah T. Hughes, of the Northern District of Texas, administers the oath of office.
-Witnesses include Jacqueline Kennedy and Johnson's wife, Claudia "Lady Bird" Johnson
+Witnesses include Jacqueline Kennedy and Johnson's wife.

 6:00 p.m.
-EST - Air Force One arrives at Andrews Air Force Base, Maryland.
-The coffin bearing the president's body is taken by ambulance to Bethesda Naval Hospital for an autopsy.
+ET - Air Force One arrives at Andrews Air Force Base, Maryland.
+The coffin bearing the President's body is taken by ambulance to Bethesda Naval Hospital for an autopsy.
 The flag-draped coffin is taken to the East Room of the White House early the next morning following the autopsy.

 7:15 p.m. - Oswald is arraigned for the murder of Officer Tippit.